SiruiLuo/casa0019-BOOC/Readme.md

 2.2 Interface Design

 In this part, I used the GxEPD2 library to develop Eink screens with ESP32.
 But the GxEPD2 library cannot fully support all ESP32 boards on the market.
 After testing, this library is not fully available for my development board.
 But after modifying some of the hardware drivers with low-level I2C serial ports and reconstructing the underlying functions for controlling multiple screen pixels, this problem was solved.
 Secondly, due to the fact that development boards based on Arduino IDE do not have the ability to directly store native images such as JPG, displaying images on Eink can only be done by translating the images into binary matrices and storing them in PROMEM according to Eink's coloring rules.
-Therefore, I used GIMP to translate the images, generated binary XBM files, and stored the translated results in different PROMEM arrays in images. h, as follows (Pic.6):
+Therefore, I used GIMP to translate the images, generated binary XBM files, and stored the translated results in different PROMEM arrays in images. h (Pic.6):

 <p align="center">
   <img src="Images/Gimp_pic.png" alt="Pic.6: GIMP and Binary Picture Storage" height="400">